nhsengland/it-standards/application-development/common-dev/accessibility.md

 **This is both a legal and a moral requirement.**

-All applications developed by and on behalf of NHS England, NHS Improvement and NHSX MUST use the [DCB1605](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dcb1605-accessible-information) standard.
+All applications developed by and on behalf of NHS England MUST use the [DCB1605](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dcb1605-accessible-information) standard.
-While this mostly focuses on patient facing services, it applies to all applications and services for NHSEI.
+While this mostly focuses on patient facing services, it applies to all applications and services for the NHS.
 The standard also details the legal responsibilities and provides references explaining why accessibility is critical for our systems.